Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 High exact-residue identity at the selected positions

-A complete molecular solution to Peto's paradox
+A complete molecular solution to Peto’s paradox

 Protein-wide identity and sequence-feature comparisons